COGNITIVE SCIENCE Minor

-There has always been a fascination with how the mind works.
+Human curiosity about the workings of the mind is longstanding.
 How is information and knowledge represented in the mind?
 What is the nature of intelligence?
 How do we acquire and use language?
-How do we learn and reason?
-Can we build robots that perceive, solve problems, and make decisions like humans?
-How do brain lesions affect cognition?
-How is the human brain different from the brain of other animals?
-Questions such as these drive the field of cognitive science.
+How do we learn, reason, and make decisions?
+Can we create AI that perceives, solves problems, and operates similarly to human cognition?
+How do brain lesions affect thought and behavior?
+How does the human brain differ from that of other animals?
+These and similar questions lie at the heart of cognitive science and artificial intelligence.

 Please note: Hartwick College focuses on offering fall, January, and spring term undergraduate courses in person, however circumstances may require us to offer a small number of courses in this department through distance education.
 In times of emergency, following regulatory guidelines, all classes may temporarily need to be delivered through distance education, including online.
 We also offer a slate of courses online in the summer to help our students make progress towards their degrees.
 With support from an academic advisor, students needing particular courses may have other online options as well.
 If you have questions about the way courses are delivered in your program, please contact your Department or Program Chair.